6 Measurable Fundraising Goals To Consider for Your Nonprofit

 You can also focus on recapturing lapsed recurring donors.
 Depending on their reason for leaving, these donors might be easier to bring back into the fold.
 It could be as simple as asking them to update their expired credit card information.

-Another way to achieve growth through recurring gifts is to increase your donors’ average monthly gift size.
-Your goal can be to increase the average gift by a set dollar amount.
+Another way to achieve growth through recurring gifts is to increase your donors’ average gift size by a set dollar amount.
 Let’s say, for instance, you have 100 recurring donors.
 If the current average monthly gift amount is $15, you might aim to increase it to $18.

-You can also use your next initiative as an opportunity to test different types of emails.
-This fundraising goal can help you optimize future email campaigns to better engage your fundraising community and maximize returns.
+Use your next fundraising initiative as an opportunity to test different types of emails.
+Understanding which type resonates most with your audience can help you better engage new and existing donors and maximize returns.

 - Email subject lines